 Known as one of the rarest breeds in history, Tibetan mastiff is believed to be the ancestor of many fierce dogs on the European continent.
-Grown up in Tibet and Qinghai province, China, Tibetan mastiff features long and dense hair, robust body, and he is extremely loyal to his owner while is ready to launch instant attack to the enemy, often quite deadly.
+Grown up in Tibet and Qinghai province, China, Tibetan mastiff features long and dense hair, robust body, and he is extremely loyal to his owner while is ready to launch an instant attack to the enemy, often quite deadly.

 For years, Tibetan mastiff has long been used as the handy assistant to herdsmen, protecting the safety of its owner and property.
 It is said that the best Tibetan mastiff can be found in Nagqu County, Tibet.
-To dog lovers, you may go to Tibetan mastiff breeding base to appreciate the mighty power of Tibetan mastiff.
+To dog lovers, you may go to the Tibetan mastiff breeding base to appreciate the mighty power of Tibetan mastiff.

 Where to See Mastiff in Tibet Tour

 When you tour Tibet, you are most likely to see Tibetan Mastiffs gathering along the top three holy lakes for tourists to take snaps, namely, Lake Yamdrok, Lake Namtso and Lake Manasarovar.

 Located at the Nangartse County of Shannan Prefecture, Yamdrok Lake is the largest inland lake in the northern foot of the Himalayas, which is highly reputed as one of the three sacred lakes in Tibet.
 It stretches 130km from west to east and 70km from north to south.
 Lying at an altitude of 4441 meters above the sea level, Lake Yamdrok covers an area of 638 square kilometers and has a 250-kilometers-long shoreline.

 Took photo with Tibetan mastiff at Yamdork Lake